Post a Job or Internship

 Give and request feedback throughout the internship

-• Evaluate your intern’s work regularly in comparison to stated goals.
+• Evaluate your intern’s work regularly, at least every other week, in comparison to stated internship goals.

 • Help your intern understand what skills they are learning, and how to best market their abilities.